latexstudio/LaTeX-1/classycv/readme.md

 * `CoverLetter`
 * `Resume`

-Depending on environment additional commands are available.
+Depending on environment additional commands become available locally.
 These are listed in the following subsections

 ### Local commands and environment within `Resume`